annavanong2003/my-portfolio/src/content/recipes/cashew-chicken.md

 9. Pour in the sauce and mix well.
 Add a little extra water if the sauce becomes too thick.
 10. Serve hot with rice or noodles.

-## Extra Tips
+## Tips

-Vegetables to add: carrots, celery, cucumber, broccoli.
+- Add extra vegetables like carrots, celery, cucumber, or broccoli for more variety

-Seasoning option: MSG for extra umami flavor.
+- Add a pinch of MSG for extra umami flavor